arangodb/docs/3.8/http/transaction-js-transaction.md

 ---
 layout: default
-description: ArangoDB's JS-transactions are executed on the server
+description: ArangoDB's JavaScript Transactions are executed on the server
 ---
 HTTP Interface for JavaScript Transactions
 ==========================================

-ArangoDB's JS-transactions are executed on the server.
+ArangoDB's JavaScript Transactions are executed on the server.
 Transactions can be initiated by clients by sending the transaction description for execution to the server.

-JS-Transactions in ArangoDB do not offer separate *BEGIN*, *COMMIT* and *ROLLBACK* operations.
-Instead, ArangoDB JS-transactions are described by a JavaScript function, and the code inside the JavaScript function will then be executed transactionally.
+JavaScript Transactions in ArangoDB do not offer separate *BEGIN*, *COMMIT* and *ROLLBACK* operations.
+Instead, JavaScript Transactions are described by a JavaScript function, and the code inside the JavaScript function will then be executed transactionally.

 At the end of the function, the transaction is automatically committed, and all